Free Willy (franchise)

 Free Willy is a media franchise from Warner Bros. that started with the 1993 film Free Willy that went on to become a sleeper hit at the box office.
-The original series primarily follows a street kid named Jesse who befriends an orca named Willy and eventually develops a strong connection.
-While trying to juggle his newly found life, he and Willy are challenged with overcoming or defeating various hazards to the ocean or Willy himself including corporate greed, hunters, poachers and oil disasters.
+The original series primarily follows a street kid named Jesse who befriends an orca named Willy whom he develops a strong friendship with.
+He and Willy are challenged with overcoming or defeating various hazards to the ocean or Willy himself including corporate greed, hunters, poachers, and oil disasters.

-Following the success of Free Willy, it was followed by an animated series, two sequels and a direct-to-video reboot.
+Following the success of Free Willy, it was followed by an animated series, two sequels, and a direct-to-video reboot.

 Films

 Free Willy (1993)

 A delinquent orphan named Jesse is forced to clean up graffiti at the Northwest Adventure Park as part of his probation while staying with new foster parents.
 There, he becomes attached to a captive killer whale, the film's eponymous "Willy", until he discovers a secret from the park's greedy owner that threatens their friendship.